 Our coaches are our connection to our athletes who will form our future and all have one thing in common.
 A passion for the sport of skiing and for sharing that passion with our junior athletes.
 See below for short bios on the Sunshine Alpine Racers coaching team.

-Our Head Coach, Jim Read, is a Canadian alpine ski racing legend.
+Our Program Director, Jim Read, is a Canadian alpine ski racing legend.

 Jim grew up skiing and training in the Canadian Rockies.
 He trained with the Lake Louise Ski Club until age 15, when he moved up to the Alberta Alpine Ski Team.
 He was promoted to the Canadian Alpine Ski Team at age 18 and represented Canada internationally until 1989.
 Jim was on the Canadian Alpine Ski Team for 8 years.
 Jim was Canada’s National Technical Alpine Skiing champion 11 times (8 senior titles, 3 Junior/Juvenile titles), and raced as part of Canada’s national team on the World Cup circuit for 8 years.
 He also represented Canada in the 1984 and 1988 Winter Olympics.